 As noted in section 4.4.2, the Group issued bonds with stock warrants attached (OBSA) in the amount of €540,000, as well as three tranches of ordinary bonds for a total principal amount of €14,460,000.
-The first two tranches of bonds, for €4,460,000 and €5,000,000, were subscribed for by IPF Partners in

-March 2015 and December 2015, respectively.
+The first two tranches of bonds, for €4,460,000 and €5,000,000, were subscribed for by IPF Partners in March 2015 and December 2015, respectively.
+The third tranche of €5,000,000 was subscribed in June 2016 on the same conditions as the first two tranches.
 This loan, with a four-year term including an 18-month deferred amortisation period, is granted at a rate of Euribor plus 7.75%.

-As at 31 December 2015, the Group obtained repayable subsidies totalling €2,758,000 under the framework of several programmes, described in section 4.4.4 of this Registration Document.
+As at 31 December 2016, the Group obtained repayable subsidies totalling €2,758,000 under the framework of several programmes, described in section 4.4.4 of this Registration Document.
 With the exception of the following programme, no interest rate has been applied to these advances.

 On 31 December 2013, the Group obtained an eight-year innovation participating loan of €150k, including a three-year deferred amortisation period.
 The loan was granted at the three-month Euribor rate plus 5.6%, reduced to the three-month Euribor plus 3.8% during the deferred amortisation period.
-This loan is repayable in five years starting 31 May 2015.
-As at 31 December 2015, reimbursements of €23k have been made, reducing the balance of this loan to €127k.
+This loan is repayable in five years beginning on 31 May 2015.
+Reimbursements of €30k were made during the period ended on 31 December 2016, reducing the balance of this loan to €97k.

 These advances are recognised at their amortised cost.
-They appear as debts on the balance sheet in the amount of ξ 3,195k.
+They appear as debts on the balance sheet in the amount of €2,468k.